-From the 50th car, the side vent was deleted and three part grille was replaced by a simpler arraignment of horizontal bars, which lasted in production through to the DB2/4 Mark 2 in 1957.
+From the 50th car, the side vent was deleted and three part grille was replaced by a simpler arraignment of horizontal bars, a design which lasted in production through to the DB2/4 Mark 2 in 1957.
 The rear ‘boot’ lid is really for entry to the spare wheel.
 Since the DB2 is strictly a two seater, there’s plenty of space for luggage behind the seats.
 This particular car has the addition of indicators which were not available from the factory when the car was new.

 This (pictured above) DB2 was privately entered at Le Mans, finishing well in both 1951 and 1952.
 And the car is still racing today as I pictured this in the paddock at Donnington Park at the AMOC race meeting in 1997 and racing in 1999.

 From January 1951, an optional 125bhp Vantage VB6E/ engine with bigger carburettors and a 8.2 to 1 compression ratio made the DB2 even quicker.
 At this time, the ‘Vantage’ option represented a more powerful engine but no other performance or styling modifications.
 Access to the engine is easy with the massive front hinged single piece bonnet.